zackliscio/zack/zack.md

 wondering how much is this net worth if the things that slip out are the ones I should put first.

+But on the flip side of this verse
+I've stayed true to my adverse reaction to suit jackets and starched shirts